10th to 18th April 2021

 WHAT IS INCLUDED:

 Return flights from Paris to Saint Bart’s, with one change at Saint Maarten for the small shuttle to St Bart’s.
-We will be working with a specialist travel agency to secure the best option for flights (schedules do not get released for another six weeks).
+We will be working with a specialist travel agency to secure the best option for flights (schedules do not get released for another six weeks) and the best financial protection.

 Seven night’s self catering accommodation based on sharing a twin or double room.